-int - Position Score of the employee.
+tuple - (Position Score of the employee, Position/title)

 Write a function that takes in the days of employment of an employee and finds the corresponding position of the employee.
 The position of an employee can be one of the following: "New Lifeguard", "Lifeguard", and "Head Guard".
 New Lifeguards are employees that have been employed for less than 112 days and get 5 points as their position score.
 Lifeguards are employees that have been working for 112 days or more and get 15 points as their position score.
-Head guards have worked for 365 days or more and get 20 points as their position score.
+Head guards have worked for 365 days or more and get 20 points as their position score dictionary - a data structure containing employee records with all information from the file.